RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 from.

 For example, if you want to get today's physical events, call `getPhysicalEvents`.
-It will return an `List<HCPhysicalEvent>` or throw an exception if an error happens or if there is no sleep data on that day.
+It will return an `List<HCPhysicalEvent>` or throw an exception if an error happens or `RecordsNotFoundException` if there is no physical data on that day.

 ```kotlin
 fun getPhysicalEvents() {